kevinconway/Deferred.js/doc/README.rst

 -   Collection

-    A specialized promise that resolves only after one or more other deferred objects resolve.
+    A specialized promise that resolves only after one or more other thenable objects resolve.

 Usage Examples